Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 |---|---|---|

-| Notary and legal fees | Fees | About 2% to 5% of the purchase price.
-On a 100 million XAF property, this would be 2 to 5 million XAF ($3,600 to $9,000).
-This covers the notary's work in verifying documents, preparing the deed, and registering the transaction officially. |
+| Notary and legal verification | Fees | Often about 2% to 4% of the purchase price.
+On a 100 million XAF property in Cameroon, this is about 2 million to 4 million XAF, or about $3,300 to $6,700. |

 We made this infographic to show you how property prices in Cameroon compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.